QualiChain/consortium/README.md

 **Note**: Some operations may fail when using the same account, e.g., deploying a smart contract to an address that already contains such smart contract.

 ## QualiChain Higher Education Module
 This module adds a certificate to the blockchain when it is pasted at the ``registered_certificates`` folder.
 If a certificate is moved to the ``revoked_certificates`` it is revoked.
+The Ethereum accounts used in this module are stored on the ``accounts.txt`` file.

 ### Steps
 On the ``QualiChain Higher Education Module`` directory run: